Chain Entanglement and Its Effect on Diffusion

-1. How can Novinium get the same cable life extension without a soak period?
+How can Novinium achieve effective cable-life extension without a soak period?
 It would seem to me that Novinium puts less fluid into the cable than one would get with a soak period.

-On Frogograph 1, Nano-me shows the rather boring structure of cross-linked polyethylene (XLPE).
+Figure 1 shows the rather boring structure of cross-linked polyethylene (XLPE).
 The carbon-carbon chains are typically several thousand carbon atoms long.
-About once every one-thousand carbons there is a cross link site, which Nano-me is illuminating with her green laser.
+About once every 1,000 carbons, there is a cross-link site.

-On Frogograph 2, an electron micrograph1 at 40,000X magnification illustrates the structure of the crystalline and amorphous phases of the polymer.
+In figure 2, an electron micrograph* at 40,000X magnification illustrates the structure of the crystalline and amorphous phases of the polymer.
 Roughly half of the PE is crystalline; the balance is amorphous.
-If you had frog eyes you would be able to see the lightly shaded, generally parallel lines that are crystalline platelets.
+The lightly shaded, generally parallel lines are crystalline platelets.
 The darker areas between the crystalline regions are amorphous.

-On Frogograph 3, Nano-me is illuminating a representation of a carbon-carbon polymer chain – the squiggly line.
-The chains are tightly packed serpentines in the crystalline region and wander randomly in the amorphous region.
-Each crystalline platelet is about 10 nano-meters thick, or about 75 carbon-carbon bonds.
+Individual polyethylene chains—represented as squiggly lines in figure 3—snake their way through and between crystalline and amorphous areas.
+The carbon-carbon chains are tightly packed serpentines in the crystalline region and wander randomly in the amorphous region.
+Each crystalline platelet is about 10 nanometers thick, or about 75 carbon-carbon bonds.
 The amorphous layer sandwiched between platelets is roughly the same thickness.
-The vast majority of diffusion that occurs, does so in the amorphous region, but even crystalline polymers are not impervious to diffusion.
+The vast majority of diffusion that occurs does so in the amorphous region, but even crystalline polymers are not impervious to diffusion.